machuangtao/CE-RAG4EM/README.md

-# CE-RAG4EM: Cost-Efficient RAG for Entity Matching with LLMs: A Blocking-based Exploration
+# CE-RAG4EM: Cost-Efficient RAG for Entity Matching with LLMs

-This repository provides the source code, data, and supplemental material  of our paper "CE-RAG4EM: Cost-efficient RAG for Entity Matching with LLMs: A Blocking-based Exploration".
-The full version of our paper including additional related work and technical details have been made available on [Github](https://github.com/machuangtao/CE-RAG4EM/blob/main/ce_rag4em_full.pdf).
+This repository provides the source code, data, and supplemental material  of our paper "CE-RAG4EM: Cost-efficient RAG for Entity Matching with LLMs".

 ## Introduction

 CE-RAG4EM is a cost-efficient RAG for entity matching that reduces computation through blocking-based batch retrieval and generation.

 - Introduce a blocking strategy to reduce the overall cost of context retrieval and LLM inference for entity matching
-- Retrieves and searches relevant context from external knowledge graphs (e.g., Wikidata)
+- Retrieves and searches relevant context from external knowledge graphs across domains (e.g., Wikidata, KG20C)
 - Augment LLMs for entity matching with retrieved and refined context from an external knowledge base
 - Supports multiple entity matching datasets (abt, amgo, beer, dbac, dbgo, foza, itam, waam, wdc)